-At any obstacle where the distance between elements is 5 meters or less (i.e. a "bounce"), when a Horse has negotiated the first element without penalty, he will be deemed to have been presented at the second element and similarly if the "bounce" is for example the second and third elements of a combination.
-Thus if an Athlete "changes his mind" while negotiating the first element of a "bounce" and , for example, then goes a longer route, he will still be penalised 20 penalties for a run-out.
+At any obstacle where the distance between elements is 5 meters or less (i.e. a "bounce"), when a Horse has negotiated the first element without penalty, the Horse will be deemed to have been presented at the second element and similarly if the "bounce" is for example the second and third elements of a combination.
+Thus if an Athlete "changes their mind" while negotiating the first element of a "bounce" and , for example, then goes a longer route, the Athlete will still be penalised 20 penalties for a run-out.